Kitchen Remodel Design Guide for North Shore Homes

 What to Prioritize When the Budget Is Fixed

-Save on: Backsplash tile (durable options exist at all price points), decorative hardware (easy to update later), light fixture styling (function matters more than the fixture), and paint color (the cheapest update of all).
+Save on: backsplash tile (durable options exist at all price points), decorative hardware (easy to update later), light fixture styling (function matters more than the fixture), and paint color (the cheapest update of all).

-A kitchen remodel is one of the most involved projects in any home, and the decisions made early in the design process have the longest-lasting impact.
-If you’re still setting expectations around schedule, our kitchen remodel timeline guide breaks down what drives the schedule at each scope level.
-Delta Remodels works with homeowners across the North Shore - Lake Forest, Winnetka, Glencoe, Northbrook, and nearby communities - to plan kitchens that function well and hold up over time.
+Delta - Bathroom and Kitchen Remodeling works with homeowners across the North Shore, including Lake Forest, Winnetka, Glencoe, Northbrook, and nearby communities, to plan kitchens that function well and hold up over time.
 Visit our kitchen remodeling page to learn more, or contact us to discuss your project.

 Ready to Start Your Project?